jbechak/zupple-client-public/README.md

 ## User Instructions
 Zupple has 3 modes: Wordsearch, Crossword, and Sudoku.
 In each mode, users can generate puzzles and view them.
 Logged in users can edit, save, and print puzzles as well.
 To get started in any of the 3 modes, optionally log in, and then click the mode from the menu bar in the top left area of the browser window.

-**Wordsearch** From the Puzzle List tab, click the 'Create New Puzzle' button to create a new puzzle.
+**Puzzle List tab** From the Puzzle List tab, click the 'Create New Puzzle' button to create a new puzzle.
 If you have any saved puzzles, click on the edit, view, or delete icons for thar puzzle to take any of these options.

-Edit tab - Fill out all of the required fields.
+**Edit tab** - Fill out all of the required fields.
 Clicking the 'Generate Puzzle' button will generate the puzzle and open the 'View' tab.

-View/Save tab - Here you can view your puzzle.
+**View/Save tab** - Here you can view your puzzle.

 For Wordsearch puzzles, if certain words didn't make it into the generated puzzle, it will be indicated in the View/Save tab.
 When this happens, go to the Edit tab.
 Here are 3 things that will help ensure that all of your words fit into the puzzle:
 1. Increase the width and/or height